lchua2314/E-commerce-Website/README.md

 # E-commerce-Website

-An e-commerce website initially focusing on the vanilla frontend technologies such as HTML, CSS, and Javascript.
-Nevermind about future plans.
+An e-commerce website focusing on the vanilla frontend technologies such as HTML, CSS, and Javascript.

 # Update 5/22/2020